Bleeding heavily: learn first aid

-First aid steps for someone who is bleeding heavily
+First aid steps for someone who is heavily bleeding

 Step 1.
 Put pressure on the wound with whatever is available to stop or slow down the flow of blood.